cartogram/portfolio/src/content/work/deepl.md

 The absence of a unified UI approach led to inconsistencies across DeepL products.
 There was no central forum for discussing best practices, accessibility, or UI consistency.

-By facilitating cross-functional collaboration, we've been able to establish comprehensive UI guidelines, covering patterns, accessibility, naming conventions, and TypeScript best practices.
+By facilitating cross-functional collaboration in the form of a UI Guild, we've been able to establish comprehensive UI guidelines, covering patterns, accessibility, naming conventions, and TypeScript best practices.
 I've also been able to encourage shared learning, launching "DeepL Cinema Club"—a weekly session to watch conference talks on UI development.

 The UI Guild is fostering a culture of continuous improvement and shared accountability for UI quality.
 This initiative is expected to enhance UI consistency, team alignment, and ultimately improve DeepL’s user experiences.